gesellkammer/maelzel/docs/core.rst

 For playback **maelzel** uses `csound <https://csound.com/>`_ as an audio engine embedded in python (see `csoundengine <https://csoundengine.readthedocs.io>`_)

-When the :meth:`~maelzel.core.musicobjbase.MusicObj.play` method is called, a :class:`~maelzel.core.musicobjbase.MusicObj` generates a list of :class:`~maelzel.core.synthevent.SynthEvent`, which tell *csound* how to play a :class:`Note`, :class:`Chord`, or an entire :class:`Score`.
+When the :meth:`~maelzel.core.MObj.play` method is called, a :class:`~maelzel.core.MObj` generates a list of :class:`~maelzel.core.synthevent.SynthEvent`, which tell *csound* how to play a :class:`Note`, :class:`Chord`, or an entire :class:`Score`.
 Using csound it is possible to define instrumental presets using any kind of synthesis or by simply loading